 Considering Platforms Options: There are many platforms for your business to choose from that will depend on your specifications and budget.
 Beginners might consider an Amazon Store.
 Amazon is also the world’s largest provider of cloud infrastructure services, which is available through its Amazon Web Services arm.
 If you determine that you will begin with low/no budget you can search Google for free website design templates to get many options to choose from, although you may still require help in the process of using the free website creator tools.
-We recommend you also check into: Shopify, Big Commerce, Squarespace, WordPress, or Wix to name a few.
+We recommend you also check into some of the leading eCommerce platforms such as; Big Commerce, Shopify, Squarespace, WordPress, or Wix to name a few.

-If you have a larger budget you might consider some of these platforms for building your custom site on some of the more flexible and powerful eCommerce platforms such as: Magento, Oracle, Netsuite, and there are several industry specific platforms such as: INxSQL, DistributionOne, Computer Insights, Epicor, etc.
+If you have a larger budget you might consider some of these platforms for building your custom site on some of the more flexible and powerful eCommerce platforms such as: Big Commerce enterprise, Magento, Oracle, Netsuite, and there are several industry specific platforms such as: INxSQL, DistributionOne, Computer Insights, Epicor, etc.

 When contacting agencies for bids.
 Make a list of questions for developers and website design companies.
 Technology is something we all love but few understand and can lead to loss of time and money if due diligence is not part of the equation.